-In January 2018, Ms. JaKila Tate, a 20-year-old native Washingtonian and a proud In January 2018, Ms. JaKila Tate, a 20-year-old native Washingtonian and a proud mother of a four-year-old son, joined DC Career Connections in hopes of pursuing a Commercial Driver's License.
+In January 2018, JaKila Tate, a 20-year-old native Washingtonian and a proud mother of a four-year-old son, joined D.C.
+Career Connections in hopes of pursuing a Commercial Driver's License.
 Ms. Tate entered the program with work experience but only up to an 11th grade education.
 During the mock interview process, which is a core component of job readiness and life skills training, Ms. Tate was asked about her career goals.

 Given the opportunity, she shared that she always aspired to be an attorney.
-To aid her reach that goal, she was offered an opportunity to pursue her high school diploma through one of the institutions DOES partners with.
+To aid her in reaching that goal, she was offered an opportunity to pursue her high school diploma through one of the institutions DOES partners with.
 She seized the opportunity and elected to enroll.
 Within two weeks of taking the GED practice exam Ms. Tate passed all four components and earned her High School Diploma.

-With the encouragement and support of DC Career Connections staff, Ms. Tate was connected with a training partner that offers Paralegal Training.
+With the encouragement and support of D.C.
+Career Connections staff, Ms. Tate was connected with a training partner that offers Paralegal Training.
 In August 2018, Ms. Tate completed the program to become a Certified Paralegal Specialist.
 Equipped with an industry-recognized credential and motivation to excel, Ms. Tate commenced her legal career as a Paralegal Specialist.